 The Weber Campus Ministry Center is open for students for conversation or study, work on service projects, or talk with the Pastor.
-Please note that the campus pastor is available to speak with anyone if the need arises and will always maintain confidentiality.
-Campus Ministry Offices are located in Holland Hall room 104.
-The Office of Campus Ministry and Church Relations is staffed by the Reverend Ernie Worman (Pastor Ernie).
+Please note that the campus Pastor is available to speak with anyone if the need arises and will always maintain confidentiality.
+Campus Ministry Office is located in the Weber Campus Ministry House.